 Cornerstone content should be informative, fun to read and extremely well written.
 These articles should reflect your business or the mission of your business.
 Once you have written such awesome content, you would like search engines to notice these pages.
 You should thus make sure your internal linking structure shows Google that your cornerstone page is most important.
 But how do you do that?
 How do you make sure your cornerstone pages actually rank?

 Incorporating cornerstone content in your website

 In this post, I will focus on the question how to incorporate your cornerstone pages in your site structure.
 I will first describe the most ideal position of your cornerstone content in the structure of your website.
 I truly understand that for most of you, this will mean a drastic change in the structure of your current website.
 That’s why I will also give some tips (quick wins) to optimize your site structure quickly.

 High in your pyramid!

 Cornerstone articles should appear very high in your site’s pyramid.
-Ideally, one would be able to instantly click from your homepage to your cornerstone contentpage.
-Ideally you would write an awesome cornerstone article and link all your other pages about similar topics to that article.
-You should make sure that every one of those articles contains beautifully written prose nicely focussing on different aspects of the same keyword you are aiming to rank for with your cornerstone article.
-Subsequently, you will write a million new blogposts focussing on new angles of the topic of your cornerstone article.
-From every single one of these million blogposts, you link to your original cornerstone article.
+Visitors should be able to instantly click from your homepage to your cornerstone contentpage.
+Ideally, you would write an awesome cornerstone article and link all your other pages about similar topics to that article.
+You should make sure that every one of those articles contains beautifully written prose, nicely focusing on different aspects of the same keyword you are aiming to rank for with your cornerstone article.
+Subsequently, you will write a million new blogposts focusing on new angles of the topic of your cornerstone article.
+From every single one of these million blogposts, you then link to your original cornerstone article.
 Such an internal linking structure will help your cornerstone content article to rank in Google.

 If you sell ballet shoes and your cornerstone content article is about the importance of well-fitted ballet shoes, you could write blogposts about ballet injuries, different brands of ballet shoes and how to determine the correct size of ballet shoes.
 Make sure to link from every single one of these blogposts to your original cornerstone article.